 There are several types of security vulnerabilities for WordPress.
-We will talk about the ones which are most common –
+We will talk about the ones which are the most common:

-- Not updating WP core, themes, or plugins: Using an outdated version of WP, themes, or plugins is another major reason for breaches resulting in hacked websites.
-Most updates include something to improve the security and performance of your website.
+Using an outdated version of the WordPress core, themes, or plugins is another major reason for breaches that will result in hacked websites.
+Most updates include code that fixes the security and performance of your website.
 Therefore, it is necessary that you update your website, themes, and plugins as soon as they are available.
 Make sure to perform a full site backup before updating.